What is Unity Coroutine? How is it Used? (2023)

 What Is Unity Coroutine?
 How is it used? we’ll be answering your questions.
-Unity Coroutine actually has the function structure we know.
+Unity Coroutine has the function structure we know.
 We’re going to talk about coroutines, which are a popular and very powerful feature of unity.
 Through coroutines, for example, you can delay the running of the code for a few seconds, wait for a certain process to finish, or spread the process for a few seconds.

 What is Unity Coroutine?

-Unity Coroutine actually has a functional structure that we know, the only distinction is that we can perform blocking operations within these functions.
+Unity Coroutine has a functional structure that we know, the only distinction is that we can perform blocking operations within these functions.
 When we consider the Update or FixedUpdate functions, they are the functions that are called in each frame.
 When we do this with Coroutine functions, instead of constantly calling, it goes on hold for the time we give and allows our commands to work.

 They are ideal for operations such as turning the lights on and off at certain intervals, ensuring that the gun is fired at certain intervals.
 When we look at its structure, it can look similar to running out of the main thread, creating a kind of fitting-parallel flow.
 But it has nothing to do with multi-threading.
 It is useful to know this from the beginning and not mix it up.

 In a similar form that I mentioned, the functions that allow you to work on the mainstream are actually.
 And they’re connected to game objects.
-In other words, the coroutine, opened with a script on the gameobject, will disappear as soon as the object disappears.
+In other words, the coroutine, opened with a script on the game object, will disappear as soon as the object disappears.
 On the other hand, while a unity coroutine is running, it will continue to work until the function is complete, even if we deactivate the component it was found in.

 So what got us to create this waiting case?
-Actually, but here we just need to use IEnumerator as a return type.
+But here we just need to use IEnumerator as a return type.
 In functions other than Void-type functions, we usually need to return an asset.
-Here, when we return the value with the IEnumaretor type, we actually say to the system, “let me see, you’ll wait this long.”
+Here, when we return the value with the IEnumaretor type, we say to the system, “let me see, you’ll wait this long.”
 But don’t be confused, we don’t return a figure value, etc. when we say Wait here.
 We return a variable of type IEnumerator.

 Use Of Unity Coroutine